 verifying that values are of a certain type (e.g. integer, string, etc.) and within constraints (min/max)

-Step 1: Set the Schema Definition
+Step 1: Define the Schema

 The method we’re testing pulls down the roster of players on a hockey team.
 The top level object is an array named roster.
 Each array item of roster contains an object named player, which has three required properties: player_number, guid and name.
 So, in this first step, we provide our Runscope test with the JSON schema.

-We’ll store the schema as global variable via the Initial Script (a script that executes before the request steps begin).
+We’ll store the schema as an environment variable via the Initial Script (a script that executes before the request steps begin).
 At line 1, we’ll store the JSON Schema into a local variable named rosterResponse.
 In order to make this globally accessible, we’ll store an object using variables.set on line 25. (link to source)

 Note: This sample schema uses canonical references (see reference to player object).
 They're quite handy, especially when you're working in a larger schema with repeated use of an object.